Andre-LA/nene/docs/core.md

   -- input states
   keyboard_state: [(SDL_NUM_SCANCODES)]boolean,      -- store the state of keyboard in the current frame (`true` means "pressed")
   prev_keyboard_state: [(SDL_NUM_SCANCODES)]boolean, -- store the state of keyboard in the previous frame (`true` means "pressed")
   mouse_pos: Vec2,                 -- store the mouse position relative to window
   mouse_buttons: [32]boolean,      -- store the mouse buttons state, each index per button (0 is left-button, 1 is middle-button, 2 is right-button)
+  prev_mouse_buttons: [32]boolean, -- same as mouse_buttons, but from the previous frame
 }
 ```